 - Per mile driven, teen drivers aged 16 to 19 are three times more likely than drivers aged 20 and older to be in a fatal crash.

 These statistics are sobering enough on their own, but if you are the parent of a younger driver, they can be downright terrifying.
-At Hotz and Associates, we aren’t just attorneys… We’re also parents, just like you.
+At Hotz and Associates, we’re not just Knoxville car accident attorneys — we’re parents, just like you.
 One thing that we have tried with our children is to have them sign a New Driver Contract.
 These guidelines set clear expectations for teenage drivers; in our families, our new teen drivers must read the rules, agree to them and sign the contract, giving us their word that they will drive safely.

 I, ____________________________, commit to abide by the following rules and guidelines for safe driving in order to ensure my own safety and the safety of others.
 I understand that motor vehicle accidents are the leading cause of death for teenagers in the United States, and I do not want to contribute to those statistics.